lshpaner/eda_toolkit/source/usage_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Consider a scenario where you have a machine learning model predicting median house values in California [4]_.
-Suppose you want to understand how non-location features like the average number of occupants per household (``AveOccup``) and the age of the house (``HouseAge``) jointly influence house values.
+Consider a scenario where you have a machine learning model predicting median house values in California.[4]_ Suppose you want to understand how non-location features like the average number of occupants per household (``AveOccup``) and the age of the house (``HouseAge``) jointly influence house values.
 A 3D partial dependence plot allows you to visualize this relationship in a more comprehensive